-- To access the cn=config backend, users must have the bypass-acl privilege or be allowed access to the configuration using an ACI. - To read configuration information, users must have the config-read privilege. - To update the configuration, users must have the config-write privilege.
+- To access the cn=config backend, users must have the bypass-acl privilege or be allowed access to the configuration using an ACI. - To read configuration information, users must have the configuration information, users must have the configuration. - To update the configuration, users must have the config-write privilege.